rednaw/site/content/introduction.md

 - [Solutions](https://staff.fnwi.uva.nl/p.vanormondt/files/solutions-test-exam.pdf)

 ## Examination
 Grading will be based on a written exam.
 In 2021/22 there are three opportunities for a final exam on 7 October, 3 February and 30 June.
 The exams will take place in Science Park.
-Consult DataNose for time and exact locations:[DataNose](https://datanose.nl/#course[100074])
+Consult DataNose for exact time and locations: [DataNose](https://datanose.nl/#course[100074])

 ## Registration
 Only registered students are admitted to the exams.
 To register please send an email to the Minor coordinator at minor-loco-illcATuva.nl at least one month before the exam.